eren-bardak/Word2Vec-BBCArticleRecommendation/README.md

-# Article Recommendation Engine for BBC Corpus (From the course MSDS692 - Data Acquisiton @USF)
+# Article Recommendation Using Word2vec for BBC Corpus (From the course MSDS692 - Data Acquisiton @USF)

-- Project Summary: Developed an article recommendation engine using word2vec from Stanford's GloVe project, trained on Wikipedia, and a corpus of BBC text articles.
+- Summary: Developed an article recommendation model using word2vec from Stanford's GloVe project, trained on Wikipedia, and a corpus of BBC text articles.
 - Technologies Used: Python, Flask for web server, Jinja2 for templating, PyTest for testing.

 # Implementation Details